 Dermatologic spread can manifest as pustular, papular, nodular, or ulcerated lesions, which sometimes resemble acne Acne Vulgaris Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more , molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is characterized by clusters of pink, dome-shaped, smooth, waxy, or pearly and umbilicated papules 2 to 5 mm in diameter caused by molluscum contagiosum virus, a poxvirus... read more , or basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma is a superficial, slowly growing papule or nodule that derives from certain epidermal cells.
 Basal cell carcinomas arise from keratinocytes near the basal layer, which are... read more .

-Clinical diagnosis of cryptococcosis is suggested by symptoms of an indolent infection in immunocompetent patients and a more severe, progressive infection in immunocompromised patients.
-Chest x-ray, urine collection, and lumbar puncture are done first.
+Clinical diagnosis of cryptococcosis is suggested by symptoms of an indolent infection in immunocompetent patients and a more severe, progressive infection in patients who are immunocompromised.

 Elevated CSF protein and a mononuclear cell pleocytosis are usual in cryptococcal meningitis.
-Glucose is frequently low, and encapsulated yeasts forming narrow-based buds can be seen on India ink smears in most patients, especially in those who have AIDS (who typically have a higher fungal burden than those without HIV infection).
+Glucose is frequently low, and encapsulated yeasts forming narrow-based buds can be seen on India ink smears, especially in patients with AIDS (who typically have a higher fungal burden than those without HIV infection).
 In some patients with AIDS, CSF parameters are normal, except for the presence of numerous yeasts on India ink preparation.

-The latex test for cryptococcal capsular antigen is positive in CSF or blood specimens or both in > 90% of patients with meningitis and is generally specific, although false-positive results may occur, usually with titers ≤ 1:8, especially if rheumatoid factor is also present.
+The latex test for cryptococcal capsular antigen is positive in CSF or serum specimens or both in > 90% of patients with meningitis and is generally specific; however, false-positive results may occur, usually with titers ≤ 1:8, especially if rheumatoid factor is also present.

 Patients with pulmonary symptoms should be treated with fluconazole 200 to 400 mg orally once a day for 6 to 12 months.

-In patients without meningitis, localized lesions in skin, bone, or other sites require systemic antifungal therapy, typically fluconazole 400 mg orally once a day for 6 to 12 months.
-For more severe disease, amphotericin B 0.5 to 1.0 mg/kg IV once a day with flucytosine 25 mg/kg orally every 6 hours is given for several weeks.
+In patients without meningitis, localized lesions in skin, bone, or other sites require systemic antifungal therapy, typically with fluconazole 400 mg orally once a day for 6 to 12 months.
+For more severe disease, liposomal amphotericin B 3 to 4 mg/kg IV once a day with flucytosine 25 mg/kg orally every 6 hours is given followed by consolidation with fluconazole.

-For meningitis, the standard regimen consists of the following:
+For patients with meningitis, the standard regimen consists of the following:

 All patients with AIDS require treatment.